Immigration support for New Zealand employers

 Employment visa issue support

-Employees with specialist skills or who can work in an area of skills shortage can apply for a work visa if they are offered employment.
-Keeping your company documentation up to date is vital to ensure work visa applications don't get held up because the employment agreement is out of date.
-At New Zealand Immigration Partners, we can audit your documentation, help answer your questions, provide free in-house seminars, and so much more.
+Employees with specialist skills or who can work in an area of skills shortage can apply for a work visa if offered employment.
+Keeping your company documentation up to date is vital to ensure applications are not held up because employment agreements are out of date.
+At New Zealand Immigration Partners, we can audit your documentation, help answer your questions, and provide free in-house seminars.

 Proudly working for NZ businesses across all industries of all sizes